Griffith Jones (priest)

-Griffith Jones (early 1684 – 8 April 1761) was a Welsh minister of the Church of England and a promoter of Methodism.
+Griffith Jones (early 1684 – 8 April 1761) was a Welsh minister of the Church of England and a promoter of Methodism as a major figure in the Welsh Methodist revival.
 He is best known for spreading literacy in Wales with his circulating schools.

 Family background

 Jones was born in 1683 or 1684 at Penboyr, Carmarthenshire, and christened on 1 May 1684.
 His father was John Ap Gruffydd, "a godly father", and his mother Elinor John.
 Later in life, he married Margaret, who was described as a charitable and pious woman.